Mark E. Chopko

 Partner, Stradley Ronon Stevens & Young, LLP, Adjunct Professor of Law

 B.S. summa cum laude, University of Scranton; J.D. cum laude, Cornell.
 Mark E. Chopko is currently partner and Chair of the Nonprofit and Religious Organizations...Continue Reading

 He was elected an honorary member of the Church Law Society of the Czech Republic.
-He serves as an Advisor to a project of the American Law Institute restating the law of nonprofit institutions.
+He served as an Advisor to a project of the American Law Institute restating the law of nonprofit institutions.